-What is risk adjustment?
+What is Risk Adjustment?

-The Centers for Medicare and & Medicaid (CMS) defines Risk Adjustment as a process that helps to accurately measure the health status of a plan's Membership based on medical conditions and demographic information.
+The Centers for Medicare & Medicaid Services (CMS) defines Risk Adjustment as a process that helps accurately measure the health status of a plan's membership based on medical conditions and demographic information.

 This process helps ensure health plans receive accurate payment for services provided to Molina Members and prepares for resources that may be needed in the future to treat Members who have multiple clinical conditions.